milesroberts-123/snakemake-tutorial/README.md

 ## The quest for reproducibility

-People talk a lot about reproducibility.
-Some argue that science is in a reproducibility crisis, while others argue that [such a crisis doesn't exist](https://doi.org/10.1073/pnas.1708272114).

 Many alleged reproducibility issues stem from the inconsistent ways scientists analyze data and write code.
-No matter how you feel about reproducibility, it's hard to deny that reproducible code will at least make your science easier and more productive.
 But what actually makes code reproducible?

-Some qualities of reproduciblity include:
+Some qualities of reproduciblity, as defined by the Snakemake devs, include:

-* readability: code can be easily understood by humans
+* **readability**: code can be easily understood by humans

-* portability: code still works even when transferred between computers with different environments
+* **portability**: code still works even when transferred to different computers

-* modularity: I can swap functional chunks of code between scripts
+* **modularity**: functional chunks of code can be swapped between scripts

-* transparency: the exact values of every parameter are clearly specified
+* **transparency**: the exact values of every parameter are clearly specified

-* scalability: code still works even if the size of the input data changes
+* **scalability**: code still works even if the size of the input data changes

 In addition, I also like to add:

-* parallelizability: data can be processed over an arbitrary number of cores
+* **parallelizability**: data can be processed over an arbitrary number of cores

-* accessibility: data can be processed at little cost to the user in terms of money and time
+* **accessibility**: data can be processed at little cost to the user in terms of money and time

 Can you think of other qualities reproducibile works have?